dustinkredmond/ReflectDB/README.md

 5. Generics e.g. `ReflectDB.fetchSingle("SELECT * FROM PEOPLE WHERE ID = 1", Person.class)` returns an instance of `Person`
 6. Convenience queries `ReflectDB.fetchAll(MyDomainObject.class);` returns an entire table of objects.

 To see examples of how to use ReflectDB, you can check out some of our examples in the `ReflectDBTest` class, which is where all of our unit tests are written.
-The beauty of ReflectDB is that nearly 100% of the API can be accessed by static or instance methods of the `org.gserve.ReflectDB` class.
+The beauty of ReflectDB is that nearly 100% of the API can be accessed by static or instance methods of the `org.gserve.reflectdb.ReflectDB` class.

 If the `ReflectDB` class doesn't provide a way for you to accomplish your goal, please open a new issue on GitHub, and we'll take a look at implementing this.
 Although, keep in mind that ReflectDB is meant to be lightweight; it is not intended to be a replacement for enterprise ORM frameworks that are already available.